ACTIVITIES OF THE INTERNATIONAL ENVIRONMENT FORUM

 AND OTHER BAHÁ'Í INSTITUTIONS

-While the IEF has no formal relationship with the Bahá'í International Community (BIC) or other Bahá'í administrative institutions, it has been encouraged by the Bahá'í World Centre.
+While the IEF has no formal relationship with the Bahá'í International Community (BIC) or other Bahá'í administrative institutions, it has been encouraged and guided by the Bahá'í World Centre.
 It responds to requests for assistance and advice in its area of competence from Bahá'í institutions (as with other organizations), and frequently collaborates on activities of common interest.
 Some examples are:

 • The Bahá'í International Community adopted a Seven Year Plan for Action on Climate Change as a contribution to the Alliance of Religions and Conservation (ARC)/UNDP programme for action plans from nine major religions launched in November 2009 before the Copenhagen climate change meeting in December 2009.
 At the launch at a celebration at Windsor Castle, the BIC representatives Tahirih Naylor and Arthur Dahl (President of IEF) received certificates of appreciation from HRH Prince Philip and UN Secretary-General Ban Ki-moon (right ARC/Richard Stonehouse photo).
 More information on the event and summaries of the action plans are here and on the event web site (http://www.windsor2009.org/).
 The IEF collaborated with the Bahá'í International Community on this project and prepared materials in support of the action plan.
 See the climate change page.
 IEF members also supported the BIC delegation to the UN Climate Change Conference in Copenhagen 7-18 December 2009 (see separate report).
 Both the Plan for Action on Climate Change and a recent BIC statement "Rethinking Prosperity: Forging Alternatives to a Culture of Consumerism" specifically cite the IEF and its activities.
 IEF members served on the Bahá'í delegation to the Paris Climate Change Conference in December 2015, where IEF organized several parallel activities at the conference.
+IEF members were also part of the BIC delegation to the Glasgow Climate Change Conference in 2021.

 • The BIC referred its national affiliates to the IEF web page of information on the World Summit on Sustainable Development to encourage involvement of Bahá'í communities in national preparations for the Summit held in Johannesburg in 2002.
 The IEF and BIC collaborated in their activities at the Summit, and coordinated information on their parallel activities.
 Both had exhibits in the NGO forum.